 The storage temperature for the INSTI Test is 2 - 30°C.

 The test uses simple flow-through technology to detect HIV-1 and HIV-2 antibodies using a drop of human fingerstick blood.
 The test does not detect the virus itself.
 The test dot will only be visible if HIV antibodies are present.
 The INSTI® HIV Self Test is simple to perform and very accurate, but it will only work correctly if you carefully read and follow the instructions.
 You may test positive with INSTI® HIV Self Test in as little as 21-22 days after infection, however, it can take as long as 3 months to produce a positive result.
-A negative result may not be accurate until 3 months after infection.
+A negative result may not be accurate until 3 months after a possible exposure.

 The INSTI® HIV Self Test has a built-in control dot to show that the test has been performed correctly and that you have added the proper amount of fingerstick blood.
 If the control dot does not appear, your test has not worked.
 Please discard your test and retest with a new test.
 If only the control dot is visible it means that your result is negative and you probably do not have HIV.
 If two dots are visible your test result is positive.
 This means you likely have HIV.
 Although the results of the INSTI® HIV Self Test are very accurate, you MUST have a positive result confirmed by a doctor as soon as possible so that treatment can be started immediately.
 It is essential for your health and wellbeing that you seek medical advice if your result is positive.